eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-bindings-websocket.md

 ### Request live events

-In order to subscribe for [live events](protocol-twinlive.html) which can be sent from WebSocket session to other WebSocket session, following text message has to be sent to the backend:
+In order to subscribe for [live events](protocol-twinlive.html) which can be sent from a WebSocket session to another WebSocket session, the following text message has to be sent to the backend:

 ```
 START-SEND-LIVE-EVENTS